nursenakok/hugging-face-beginner-guide/README.md

 # Hugging Face Beginner Guide

-A beginner-friendly guide to Hugging Face Transformers, with example notebooks for pipelines, tokenizers, and basic training.
+A beginner-friendly guide to Hugging Face Transformers, with example notebooks for pipelines, tokenizers, attention mechanism.
 This repository contains personal experiments and notes on Hugging Face Transformers, created for self-learning purposes.
 It is not intended as formal educational material.

 ---

 # PART I: Working with Pipelines

-## Available Pipelines
+### Available Pipelines

 - Sentiment Analysis
 - Named Entity Recognition (NER)